DataDog/chaos-controller/dogfood/CONTRIBUTING.md

 # Contributing to Chaos Dogfood Application

+See [dogfood instructions](README.md) to get the dogfood application running locally.

 ### Testing code changes

 * `make minikube-build-dogfood` to rebuild both client and server iamges.